aliHassan530/RemindKarTermsCondition/README.md

 For questions about the app or legal documents:
 - Email: mesumnaqvi530@gmail.com
-- App Name: Reminder Kar
+- App Name: Remind Kar

 ## License

-This project is created for the Reminder Kar mobile application.
+This project is created for the Remind Kar mobile application.